TezosRio/TezosJ_SDK/README.md

 ## Disclaimer

 This software is at Beta stage.
 It is currently experimental and still under development.
 Many features are not fully tested/implemented yet.
-This version uses Tezos Betanet (!)
+This version uses Tezos Mainnet.

 ## Resources
 <!---